ethereum/ethereum-org-website/src/content/decentralization/index.md

 ### Basic example of decentralization {#decentralization-example}

+Decentralization exists on a spectrum.
+There are also different types of decentralization.

-The Ethereum network is largely decentralized.
-That is, it's built and implemented to succeed without centralized control or central points of failure.
+The Ethereum network is one example.
+It's built to succeed without centralized control or central points of failure.

-Ethereum operation is based on rules set out in the protocol (rules that no single person or organization has the authority to change).
-Computing power comes from a network of individuals and groups running the software on their own computers.
+Ethereum operates according to rules set out in the protocol (rules that no single person or organization has the authority to change).
+A widespread, diverse collective of individuals and groups run the software on their own computers, powering the network.
+Anyone can participate.

-Compare this to any centralized service (Amazon, Google, or Facebook, for example).
-You should see the difference immediately.
-The company in control of the service can make decisions about who gets to use it, how much things should cost, where the hardware is located, how to perform processes, and so on.
+Compare this to a centralized cloud service — you should see the difference immediately.
+The service provider decides who gets to use the service, dictates prices, and chooses where the hardware is located.

 ### Common aspects of decentralized systems {#elements-of-decentralization}